anthony-mills/s3-video/readme.txt

 To define the player as 640 pixels wide by 380 pixels high [S3_embed_video file="myVideo.flv" width="640" height="380"]

+= Why Amazon S3, Why not just use Youtube? =
+Sure Amazon S3 costs money but the ads and youtube branding is often unacceptable and looks unprofessional when using video for commercial purposes.
+Amazon S3 offers a medium to deliver unbranded video content with a low entry cost for projects that may not be able to afford a dedicated solution like Brightcove.

+= Why Flowplayer?
+Why Not JwPlayer, [Insert other player name here]? = The decision to use Flowplayer basically boiled down to its feature list and its licence.
+With the GPL 3.0 licence allowing its commercial use.

 == Screenshots ==
 1. A video playing from S3 embedded into a test page